publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch38/m__us_usc_t22_s2712.md

         (1) __Designated foreign government__

-            As used in this section, the term “designated foreign government” means a foreign government that the Secretary of State has determined, for purposes of [section 2405(j)(1) of title 50][/us/usc/t50/s2405/j/1], Appendix, has repeatedly provided support for acts of international terrorism.
+            As used in this section, the term “designated foreign government” means a foreign government that the Secretary of State has determined, for purposes of [section 4605(j)(1) of title 50][/us/usc/t50/s4605/j/1], has repeatedly provided support for acts of international terrorism.

         (2) __Security forces__